Chrede88/cjsolsen.com/content/post/Heather/index.md

 {{< figure src="summit.jpg" title="View from the summit of the First Brother Mt.
 The red arrow marks the parking lot." >}}

-We past quite a lot of people hiking towards the campground we had left a few hours earlier.
+We passed quite a lot of people hiking towards the campground we had left a few hours earlier.
 It looked like it would be yet another busy evening.
 We changed into some dry clothes and flip flops, after climbing the hill back up to the parking lot.
 We ended our hike with a cold beer and a bit of food.
 All-in-all a great weekend:smile: